 - Over-Laps (Which is when you make a run around or behind the player with the ball) to cause confusion in the defense and create space and options

 Everyone likes competition which causes more hustle, focus, joy, passion.
-Here is how you can do it: Once Player at Station #1 Throws the ball in your ‘Stop Watch’ STARTS and once Station #1 Scores and the ball hits the net your Stop Watch STOPS.
-So Example a good time could be 7 seconds and so that is the standard till someone can Break the Record.
+Here is how you can do it: Get 3 stations with 1 player at each.
+Once Player 1 at station #1 throws the ball in your ‘Stopwatch’ STARTS.
+Player 2 will receive the ball and pass to player 3 at the 3rd station.
+Once Station #3 scores and the ball hits the net your Stopwatch STOPS.
+So Example a good time could be 7 seconds and that is the standard till someone can break the record.
 This gives the players so much more care and focus which will improve their overall game.
+Feel free to adapt the number of stations and players.

 Psychology is a BIG part of soccer